language-plus-molecules/LPM-24-Dataset/README.md

 ## News

-* Details on the shared task is [now released](/shared_task.pdf)
+* Details on the shared task are [now released](/shared_task.pdf).
 * Final evaluation code and shared task submissions have been made available [here](/final_evaluation/).
 The submissions are being made available to allow the study of ensemble methods.
-* * Details on the mystery molecules used in the shared task are [available](/shared_task.pdf).
-Our majority voting ensemble for [mystery molecules](/final_evaluation/captioning/mystery_mols.txt) is available [here](/final_evaluation/captioning/mystery_molecules_ensemble.txt).
+ * Details on the mystery molecules used in the shared task are [available](/shared_task.pdf).
+Our majority voting ensemble for the[mystery molecules](/final_evaluation/captioning/mystery_mols.txt) is available [here](/final_evaluation/captioning/mystery_molecules_ensemble.txt).

 * The [official leaderboard](https://language-plus-molecules.github.io/#leaderboard) is now available!!
-We will upload the scripts used for the final evaluation and ranking soon.

-* Submissions can now be uploaded to Codabench!
+* Submissions can still be uploaded to Codabench!
 See the competitions at: [Molecule Captioning](https://www.codabench.org/competitions/2914) and [Molecule Generation](https://www.codabench.org/competitions/3014).
 See instructions on the [website](https://language-plus-molecules.github.io/#submission).

   * Example MolT5-Small submission files are available as "MolT5-Small_cap2smi_submit.zip" and "MolT5-Small_smi2cap_submit.zip".

-* We have updated the code for ``text_property_metrics.py'' to produce more intuitive results for missing properties in the validation set.
-We will update tables 3 and 4 in the dataset manuscript very soon to address this change.

 ## Dataset Download